Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > While these traditions are well-known to mathematicians, they are often misunderstood by other scholars whose traditions differ.
 Occasionally, this works against young mathematicians — especially those with names near the end of the alphabet.

-Only five people claiming to be victims of Appelbaum have publicly come forward, outside of the allegations of plagiarism by Patterson and Norton.
+Only six of the people claiming to be victims of Appelbaum have publicly come forward, outside of the allegations of plagiarism by Patterson and Norton.

 #### Nick Farr